zo0o0ot/talk-spot/HardSkills/ProfileSiteWithHugo.md

 - Creating GitHub repositories for your site
 - Deploying your site
 - Making changes and updates
-- Adding a domain
+- Adding a domain (optional)
-- Working on your site/Questions and Answers
+- Working on your site
+- Questions and Answers

 ## Mind Map/Links
 - TBD